Is innovation in the UK motor industry

 The event was again hosted by Pete Wishart MP, Chair of the APPG for IP, introduced by Chris Skidmore MP, Minister for IP and chaired by John Ogier, IPAN Chairman.

-Below is a summary of the speakers discussion and photographs from the event taken by Fiona Hanson.
+Below is a summary video and details of the speakers discussion and photographs from the event taken by Fiona Hanson.

 Chris Skidmore, Minister for IP and education, described the challenges of working across two departments with a broad portfolio from technologies, universities, industrial strategy and space exploration.
 However, he described intellectual property as the golden thread that runs through all his work in government, the nerve centre of his role since IP links research, economic growth, the arts, sciences and underpins our economy as a whole.
 He noted that the withdrawal from the EU has created a period of uncertainty but recognised the priority for the government to ensure a smooth and effective IP system regardless of the outcome of the negotiations, preparing for all eventualities, taking forward 5 statutory instruments to the commons specifically related to IP.